 Has Bárðarbunga and Holuhraun become more famous than Eyjafjallajökull?

 The most recent eruption was at Holuhraun near the Bardabunga (“Bárðarbunga”) volcano which was erupting from August 2014 until March 2015.
 Yet the volcanic eruption of Eyjafjallajökull in 2010, was probably the most media covered eruption of all time because it caused a massive disruption in North-European air traffic.
-Around 20 countries were forced to close their airspace traffic which affected around 10 million travelers.
-This volcano can be seen on our South Shore and Glacier lagoon tour.
+Around 20 countries were forced to close their airspace traffic which affected around 10 million travellers.
+This volcano can be seen on our South Coast and Glacier lagoon tour.

 Laki – the catastrophic eruption